vandersonmota/t_dict/README.rst

 Why?
 --------

 Dealing with deep nested dicts can be a total pain.
-TDict aims to make less boring working with it, using jsonpointer sintax for that.
+TDict aims to make less boring working with it, using jsonpointer syntax for that.

 It stand on the shoulders of jsonpointer (https://pypi.python.org/pypi/jsonpointer) in order to provide a datastructure